DeeproChoudhury/DeeproChoudhury/README.md

 ### Hi there 👋

 I'm Deepro, a current masters scholar at Cambridge University.

 I'm interested in the intersection between mathematics and computer science.

+This includes formal theorem proving, but also machine learning and its theoretical foundations.

 <!--
 **DeeproChoudhury/DeeproChoudhury** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.